 DCW issues notice to Delhi Police in connection with violence at JNU

-Delhi Commission For Women (DCW) chief Swati Maliwal issued a notice to Delhi Police on Monday in connection with the violence at JNU the day before.

-In the notice, Maliwal has sought details of the FIR registered in the case and reasons for not responding to violence immediately.
+DCW chief Swati Maliwal on Monday issued summons to the Delhi Police and the JNU registrar in connection with the violence at Jawaharlal Nehru University the day before.
+In the notice to police, Maliwal has sought details of the FIR registered in the case and reasons for not responding to violence immediately.

+She also sought the details of all PCR calls made regarding the JNU violence from 2 pm on January 5 till 7 am on January 6 and an action-taken report on each call.
+The Delhi Commission for Women has also sought a detailed factual report of the entire incident along with the sequence of events, a copy of CCTV footage and reasons for not preventing a mob from entering the campus.

+"The panel wants to know the reasons for not responding to the reports of the violence immediately and reasons for allowing the mob to leave the campus with impunity despite heavy police presence," it said.
+The commission also questioned them about the reasons for disallowing ambulances and media personnel from entering the campus, details of people arrested in the matter and the steps taken to identify and arrest the other accused persons.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)